swarn/fzy-lua/README.md

 doing otherwise is undefined.
 The caller needs to check that there is a match using the `has_match` function.

+If you want the results of both `score` and `positions`, call the creatively-named `score_and_positions` function to avoid redundant computation.

 ## Testing

 ```